casillajec/pygame-ai/docs/guide.rst

 the only "problem" is that the paths are defined as mathematic functions, for people unfamiliar with that it can be quite spooky, and I would recommend them to use the pre-implemented paths.
-Otherwise it is very easy to define paths with this class, let's define a very simple cosine-wave-shaped path and make an NPC follow it:
+Otherwise it is very easy to define paths with this class; let's define a very simple cosine-wave-shaped path and make an NPC follow it:

 .. code-block:: python